SebastianJ/edenchain-developer-bounty/README.md

 To reiterate, the questions posed for this challenge are:

 1. How would you store 1 million phone numbers?
-2. How can you check that your friend, Bob, has your phone number stored correctly while keeping your message safe from prying eyes?
+2. You need to check that your friend, Bob, has your correct phone number, but you cannot ask him directly.
+You must write the question on a card which and give it to Eve who will take the card to Bob and return the answer to you.
+What must you write on the card, besides the question, to ensure Bob can encode the message so that Eve cannot read your phone number?
 3. How would you organize your huge collection of shirts in your closet for easy retrieval?

 ### Binary search trees / B-trees